CrossTheBlueSky/ebb-journaling-v2/README.md

 - **Mood Tracking**: Associate each entry with a mood and corresponding color.
 - **Calendar Interface**: View your entries and moods on an intuitive calendar layout.
 - **Trend Analysis**: Track and visualize your mood trends over time.
+- **Reflective Notes**: Add notes to past entries, allowing for reflection and insights without altering the original content.
 - **Color-Coded Entries**: Quickly gauge your emotional state with color-coded calendar cells.
 - **Light and Dark Mode**: Customize your journaling experience with adjustable themes for comfort in any lighting condition.